NataliaSegura/Macrocomplex-builder/README.md

 ### Download and Installation

-In order to be able to use all the scprits provided in 4SMacroBuilder the user has to install the package in the python site-packages.
+In order to be able to use all the scprits provided in MacrocomplexBuilder the user has to install the package in the python site-packages.
 +
 ```bash
    $ sudo python3 setup.py install